 There are a few places in the world where you can see active volcanos spewing out lava, with (relative) safety.
 Please always research the safety ratings of any volcano before you travel to it, and again on the day that you are intending to summit it.

 Here you can stand on the rim of an active volcano and look into the crater as lava spews out before your eyes.
+You will feel the ground vibrate underneath you as the eruptions hit.
 It is only 15 minutes walk from the carpark, but the island is remote to get to.

-Here is the only destination outside of Iceland where you can see blue lava.
+Here is the only destination outside of Iceland that has blue fire lava, and the Icelandic government doesn't allow visitors to see it.
 It is significantly more accessible and cheaper to get to, with 500-1000 people per night visiting the sight.
-It's a 2 hour hike.
+The hike only takes 2 hours, and it's absolutely worth it to go into the caldera and witness this natural marvel with your own eyes.

 This is the world's largest lava lake.
-Access is difficult and costly as you may need visas for DRC and Rwanda, as well as the climbing permit (USD$300)
+Access is difficult and costly as you may need visas for DRC and Rwanda, as well as the climbing permit (USD$300).
+Currently unsafe to travel here due to conflict in Goma, DRC, which escalated in January 2025.

 Whilst not a volcano, this fiery gas crater - affectionately known as "The Gates of Hell" deserves an honourable mention on this page